 Do I have to pay for sessions my child doesn’t attend?

-You may suspend future lessons and direct debits due to an illness or injury suffered by the student for the period of the illness or injury provided that it is for a term of greater than two weeks.
+You may suspend future lessons and direct debits due to holidays, illness or injury suffered by the student for the period of the holiday, illness or injury provided that it is for a term of greater than two weeks.

 What if FSLTS can’t provide a lesson?

 If we cancel a lesson due to unforeseen circumstances at the pool, we will issue you with a credit for the swimming lesson to be applied to a future direct debit.

 What happens if my child’s lesson falls on a public holiday?

 You won’t be charged.
 Our invoicing system factors in allocated public holidays and invoices/direct debit payments are adjusted accordingly.

 What if my child suffers an illness or injury of up to two weeks duration?